 Q: Where are the stores located?

 A: The state has approved licenses for stores from Telluride to Alma to Garden City.
-But the vast majority of recreational marijuana stores, at least initially, look like they will be in Denver.
+But the vast majority of recreational marijuana stores, at least initially, are in Denver.
 Lots of other big cities — like Colorado Springs — have banned the stores.
-Other cities, including Boulder and Aurora, look likely to allow them but are going slow in setting the rules and accepting applications.
-Of the 136 stores that received state approval in the first wave of licenses to go out just before Christmas, 74 percent of them — 101 — are in Denver.
+Other cities, including Boulder and Aurora, took a while to get moving.

 Q: Are there limited store hours?